Oma's Authentic Beef Rouladen Recipe – German Beef Rolls

 When all are nicely browned, add a bit of water to scrape up the browned bits at the bottom of the saucepan and then return all the rouladen to the saucepan.

-Once your rouladen are ready, use the leftover juice in the pan to make that delicious gravy!
+Once your rouladen are tender, use the cooking liquid in the pan to make that delicious gravy!
+After all, rouladen gravy is such a treat!

 These rouladen are done.
 Tender and almost ready to serve.
 Remove to a warm plate and carefully remove the skewers, or whatever you used to hold them together.
 Cover and keep warm.